 John Wick: Chapter 2 [4K Ultra HD + Blu-ray + Digital HD]

-Also on DVD, Blu-ray, and 4K UltraHD editions, all with commentary by director Chad Stahelski and actor Keanu Reeves and the featurettes “RetroWick: Exploring the Unexpected Success of John Wick” and “As Above, So Below: The Underworld of John Wick.”
+DVD, Blu-ray, and 4K UltraHD editions all feature commentary by director Chad Stahelski and actor Keanu Reeves and the featurettes “RetroWick: Exploring the Unexpected Success of John Wick” and “As Above, So Below: The Underworld of John Wick.”

 The Blu-ray and 4K UltraHD includes seven additional featurettes, most of them focused on the stunts and tools of the film, and the hilarious short “Dog Wick,” which is exactly what it sounds like.
 The Blu-ray includes bonus DVD and Ultraviolet Digital HD copies of the film and 4K UltraHD includes bonus Blu-ray and Ultraviolet Digital HD copies of the film.